Corporate governance

 1. Introduction

-1.1 Background
+1.1 BACKGROUND

-AUSTEVOLL SEAFOOD ASA (”AUSS” or the ”Company”), is a holding company and the parent company in AUSS’ group of portfolio companies (”the Group”).
+AUSTEVOLL SEAFOOD ASA ("AUSS" or the "Company"), is a holding company and the parent company in AUSS’ group of portfolio companies ("the Group").
 It is established and registered in Norway and governed by Norwegian law.
-The Company’s aim is to observe all relevant laws and regulations, and the Norwegian recommendation for corporate governance.
-This also applies for all other companies within the Group, and consequently this document applies to the extent reasonable for all companies therein.

 The Company is a public limited company listed on the Oslo Stock Exchange.

-In that respect the Company is subject to the corporate governance regulations contained in the Public Limited Companies Act 1997 (asal.), the Securities Trading Act 2007 (vphl.), the Market
+The Company is subject to the corporate governance regulations set forth in the Public Limited Companies Act 1997 (asal.), the Securities Trading Act 2007 (vphl.), the Market Abuse Regulation (MAR), the Issuer Rules for Oslo Børs (Issuer Rules) and other applicable legislation and regulations.
+The regulations are available at www.lovdata.no and at www.euronext.com/nb/ markets/oslo.

-Management of and control over the Company is divided between the shareholders, represented through the general meeting of the shareholders, the Board of Directors and the Managing
+Management of and control over the Company is divided between the shareholders, represented through the general meeting of the shareholders, the Board of Directors and the Managing Director (CEO) in accordance with applicable legislation.

-The Company has an external and independent auditor
+The Company has an external and independent auditor.

 The Board of Directors must ensure that the Company implements sound corporate governance.

 The Board of Directors must provide a report on the Company’s corporate governance in the directors’ report or in a document that is referred to in the directors’ report.
-The report on the
+The report on the Company’s corporate governance must cover every section of the Code of Practice.

 If the Company does not fully comply with the Code of Practice, the Company must provide an explanation of the reason for the deviation and what solution it has selected.

-The Board has decided to follow the Code of Practice from NUES and the Group has drawn up a separate policy for Corporate Governance.
-Any deviations from the Code of Practice are included
+The Group has drawn up a separate policy for Corporate Governance which is disclosed in the directors’ report cf. the Norwegian Accounting Act Section 2-9.
+Any deviations from the Code of Practice are included in this corporate governance statement.

-Deviation from the Code of Practice : None
+Deviation from the Code of Practice: None

-Please read more in PDF
+Please read complete document in PDF